 Method-4: Insert New Columns Simultaneously for Non-Contiguous Columns

-Step-1: Non-contiguous columns represent the columns which are not adjacent to each other which means separated column.
+Step-1: Non-contiguous columns represent the columns that are not adjacent to each other which means separated columns.

 Suppose I need a column named ID No. before Product Code and Size before Price.

 So, I will select first the Product Code named column and then press CTRL and select the

 In this way, various numbers of non-adjacent columns can be selected.

 Now You will just have to follow Method-1.